Vouk/voukoder/README.md

 # WWW.VOUKODER.ORG
-Stay up-to-date and get all announcements and news at www.voukoder.org.
+Stay up-to-date, discuss on the forums and get all announcements and news at https://www.voukoder.org.

-## Download & Installation
+## Installation
-You can find the latest version on the [Releases page](https://github.com/Vouk/voukoder/releases).
-Please read the [installation instructions](https://github.com/Vouk/voukoder/wiki/Installation) carefully.

-## Update the plugin
-Simply replace the plugin with the new version.

-**Note**: It might happen some strange settings appear / disappear.
-Simply select a different exporter (i.e. AVI) and then select "Voukoder" again.
-This will reset the settings.
-Deleting your presets might also help.
+You can find information about installation, update and deinstallation [here](https://www.voukoder.org/article/4-installation-updates-and-deinstallation/).

 ## Donations
 ### Paypal